- Many beneficial compounds are found solely in Manuka honey, including MGO, Leptosperin, and others.

 Our Favorite Benefits of Manuka Honey

-Manuka honey offers many wellness benefits compared to other types of honey.
+The nutrients in Manuka honey offer many wellness benefits compared to other types of honey.
 From supporting overall well-being to boosting feelings of energy to being an indulgent experience in and of itself, Manuka can be a welcome addition to any routine.

-To start, Manuka is packed with nutrients that can support wellness:
+To start, Manuka is packed with nutrients that can support wellness, including:

 - MGO exhibits naturally antibacterial properties